cogentcore/cogent/README.md

 # TODO:

-* only param save in metadata is grid size -- add to svg, set in physical size setting -- add a grid size option to that basically -- init phys size etc with current values, then set in update.  add grid color to prefs.

 * resize to fit content button -- two versions: resize doc phys size to fit bbox and rescale view to fit bbox or page..

 * implement flip and rotate, and also the full transform panel